 &lt;sup>3 This amount is intended to cover all legal expenses incurred in this matter.
 This award encompasses all charges by the attorney against a client, "advanced costs" as well as fees for legal services rendered.
 Furthermore, 42 U.S.C. § 300aa-15(e)(3) prevents an attorney from charging or collecting fees (including costs) that would be in addition to the amount awarded herein.
 See generally Beck v.
 Sec'y, HHS, 924 F.2d 1029 (Fed.
 Cir.1991).

-&lt;sup>4 Entry of judgment can be expedited by each party's filing of a notice renouncing the right to seek review.
-See Vaccine Rule 11(a).
+&lt;sup>4 Pursuant to Vaccine Rule 11(a), entry of judgment can be expedited by the parties' joint filing of notice renouncing the right to seek review.